US Inflation Eases In January But Kept High On Rent And Energy Costs - UrduPoint

 US Inflation Eases In January But Kept High On Rent And Energy Costs

-Rising rent and a gasoline price rebound helped keep US consumer prices elevated in January, according to government data released Tuesday, with the slight easing signaling that policymakers' battle is not over
+Rising rent and a gasoline price rebound helped keep US consumer prices elevated in January, according to government data released Tuesday, signaling that policymakers' battle against inflation is not over

-Washington, (UrduPoint / Pakistan Point News - 14th Feb, 2023 ):Rising rent and a gasoline price rebound helped keep US consumer prices elevated in January, according to government data released Tuesday, with the slight easing signaling that policymakers' battle is not over.
+Washington, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):Rising rent and a gasoline price rebound helped keep US consumer prices elevated in January, according to government data released Tuesday, signaling that policymakers' battle against inflation is not over.

 The US central bank has hiked interest rates rapidly in the past year to raise borrowing costs and cool demand in the world's biggest economy, as inflation skyrocketed.

-But even as the consumer price index (CPI), an important inflation gauge, eases from last year's decades-high levels, the numbers point to some stickier areas.
+But even as the consumer price index (CPI), an important inflation gauge, eases from decades-high levels, the numbers point to some stickier areas.

 With the effects of policy rippling through the economy, the CPI rose 6.4 percent in January from a year ago, according to Labor Department data.
 This was a touch below December's figure and the smallest annual increase since October 2021.